 Using the Syntiant TinyML board as an external microphone for data collection doesn't currently work on Windows OS.
-We are working on a fix and will update the firmware accordingly.

 A fully customizable Arduino-based project is provided here.
 Follow the instructions in the Readme for instructions on how to build and run the Arduino sketch for Win 10, Mac, and Linux.
 If this is your first time working with the Arduino IDE, you will need to install both the Arduino IDE as well as the Arduino CLI for your system before proceeding with the next steps.

 ./arduino-build.sh --build --with-imu for IMU support to build the firmware.

 Run ./arduino-build.sh --flash to flash the Syntiant TinyML Board.

 After this, you can add your custom logic to this and control external actuators such as servo or DC brush motors using the provided user accessible GPIOs.
 We've demonstrated this by lighting up the respective onboard LEDs and setting the appropriate GPIO pins based on whether 'go' or 'stop' is uttered (audio firmware), or if a circular motion is detected (IMU firmware).

 Add your own custom logic using the callback provided for identifying each utterance

 Once you've customized your code, take the .bin file output by Arduino and rename it to firmware.ino.bin before using the same flashing script from before to flash your dongle with updated functionality.
 In Windows, the .bin file will be located in the output directory like so: C:\Users\username\AppData\Local\Temp\arduino_build_106482 (replace username with your own)